PlayEveryWare/eos_plugin_for_unity/docs/iOS/README_iOS.md

 ## Running the samples

 When following the steps to <a href="/README.md#running-the-samples">run a sample</a> from a build for iOS, in Xcode, open the `.xcodeproj` from the resulting build folder.
-Follow the Apple Developer instructions to build and run the app [here](https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device).
+Follow the [Apple Developer instructions](https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device) to build and run the app.
 If running on a device you may need to <a href="https://developer.apple.com/documentation/xcode/enabling-developer-mode-on-a-device">enable developer mode</a> on the device.
 This may require you to set up <a href="https://help.apple.com/xcode/mac/current/#/dev80cc24546">automatic signing</a> as well.

 > [!NOTE]
 > Find the build steps in the Unity docs <a href="https://docs.unity3d.com/2021.3/Documentation/Manual/iphone-BuildProcess.html">here</a>.